experimaestro/experimaestro-python/docs/experiments/config.md

     output: Annotated[Path, pathgenerator("output.txt")]
 ```

-defines the instance variable `path` as a path `./output.txt` within
+defines the instance variable `path` as a path `.../output.txt` within
 the task directory.
+To ensure there are no conflicts, paths

-!!! warning
+are defined by following the config/task path, i.e. if the executed
-In case of conflicts (two configuration defining
+task has a parameter `model`, `model` has a parameter `optimization`,
-the same path), the name of the file is changed using a suffix such as
+and optimization a path parameter `loss.txt`, then the file will be
-`output.1.txt`.
+`./out/model/optimization/loss.txt`

 ## Validation